VladimirMakaev/cqrs-journey-doc/Journey_40_Conclusions.markdown

 architecture.
 You must be sure that the costs associated with implementing a CQRS-based bounded context with this level of complexity are worth it; in general, it is in high-contention, collaborative domains that you will see the benefits of the CQRS pattern.

+> **GaryPersona:** Analyzing the business requirements, building a
+> useful model, maintaining the model, expressing
+> it in code, and implementing it using the CQRS pattern all take time
+> and cost money.
+If this is the first time you have implemented the
+> CQRS pattern, you'll also have the overhead of investing in the
+> infrastructure such as message buses and event stores.

 ## Event sourcing and transaction logging